Voller Hund: Variation

 In Gööck, the first player leads with only one card: the Dog.
 The next player must therefore play an Eight, before playing a second card of any denomination on it.
 Play continues as before.

 Hund

-In what appears to be a variant, Hund, the player who leads with the Dog places a second card of his choice on it before turn passes to the next player who must then match the second card played in suit, not rank, with his first card, before playing a second card of his choice.
+In what appears to be a variant, Hund, the player who leads with the Dog places a second card of his choice on it before tuhe trn passes to the next player ,who must then match the second card played in suit, not rank, with his first card, before playing a second card of his choice.
 Subsequent players must also match the suit and not the rank of the last card played.
 If a player cannot do this, he merely picks up the last card of the pile and adds it to his hand.
-The first player out, wins (as opposed to last player out, loses).
+The first player out, wins (as opposed to the last player out, loses).
 Players drop out as they win and are awarded points or payments according to the order in which they dropped out.